sroycode/zapdos/README.DOCKER.md

 # Running with Docker

 There is a convenience script to do most of the work as outlined in the Summary section.
+Prebuilt images exist
+`sroycode/zapdos_build` : for build environment for zapdos `sroycode/nominatim` : for nominatim

 # Summary